AUCD Emerging Leaders Interns

 • Complete other duties as requested by AUCD staff in a timely manner

-• One-hour weekly check-in meetings with AUCD staff and the other Emerging Leaders Interns (frequency may increase leading up to events)
+• One-hour biweekly check-in meetings with AUCD staff and the other Emerging Leaders Interns (frequency may increase leading up to events)